gabrie-lhilarion/alx-system_engineering-devops/0x19-postmortem/README.md

 *Duration: Start Time: 7:50 PM, Dec 12, 2016, GMT+1; End Time: 12:50 PM, Dec 14, 2016*

-== Impact: Users experienced an unexpected issue where the home page failed to load.
-Approximately 100 percent of users were affected. ==.
+==Impact: Users experienced an unexpected issue where the home page failed to load.
+Approximately 100 percent of users were affected.==.

 ##Root Cause:
 ### *The root cause of the issue was identified by me as a "headers already sent" error due to whitespaces and newline characters between the <?php opening tag and the session_start() function. *